Jose1337Jose/Freenove_Robot_Dog_Kit_for_Raspberry_Pi/docs/source/fnk0050/codes/tutorial/2_Assemble_Robot.rst

 After running the program, all servos will keep at 90°.

-Next we will connect the servos to disk arm.
+**Next we will connect the servos to disk arm.**

-Keep the power on and all servos connected during the assembly.
-Don't disconnect servos.
+:combo:`red font-bolder:Keep the power on and all servos connected during the assembly.
+Don't disconnect servos.`

 https://www.youtube.com/watch?v=7GkMYdVrong